 • Fascia provides a layer of strength to help stabilize the gutter.

 • Fascia allows a place for the soffit to attach and close off the attic space

 • Soffit is vented which prevents winter ice, water from entering the home, and keeps the home cooler in the summer months.

-• Open rafter without fascia get screwed into the end grain of the available wood which is not as strong as screwing it into the perpendicular wood of the fascia board (more strength and stability when you are able to screw into grains of wood that run horizontally).
+• Open rafter without fascia get screwed into the end grain of the available wood.
+It is not as strong as screwing it into the perpendicular wood of the fascia board (more strength and stability when you are able to screw into grains of wood that run horizontally).

 • Open rafters with no fascia often allow for insects and animals to find their way into your home.

-Another option for homes that currently do not have fascia and/or installation is not possible, is to build out the overhang and install fascia on this extended overhang, which we’d then install the gutters on.
+Another option for homes that currently do not have fascia and/or installation is not possible, is to build out the overhang.
+Then install fascia on this extended overhang, which we’d then install the gutters on.